phase2/outline/packages/controllers/adopted-stylesheets/README.md

 ### Attaching an encapsulated stylesheet via `createRenderRoot`

 Because of the methods by which Adopted Stylesheets work, we must ensure that we have a `shadowRoot` prior to attaching styles to it.
-While this may seem overly verbose compared to using `static styles`, however, `static styles` is a Lit-ism, and then has us using the "Lit way" to attach our encapsulated styles, and "this way" to attach global ones.
-This consolidation is purposeful to ensure we are utilizing the same, modern, browser standards based methods when possible.
+This may seem overly verbose compared to using `static styles = css''`, however, `static styles` is a Lit-ism, and in turn has us using the "Lit way" to attach our encapsulated styles, and "this way" to attach global ones. **This consolidation is purposeful to ensure we are utilizing the same, modern, browser standards based methods when possible.**

 ```typescript
 createRenderRoot() {